hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_starry_night_sky_with_the_milky_wa_ace658aa-b449-4617-b8dc-c354ad881a09-0_3.content.md

 ## About Us

 At Stargaze, we believe that everyone should have access to the wonders of the universe.
 That's why we've curated a collection of breathtaking images that showcase the majesty of the night sky.
-Our team of photographers and designers work tirelessly to bring you the most captivating visuals that will transport you to another world.
+Our team of photographers and designers work tirelessly to bring you the most Cap<wbr>ti<wbr>va<wbr>ting visuals that will transport you to another world.

 ## Our Collection